Josie Long: Career

 Along with fellow comics Hils Barker, Steve Hall and James Sherwood, she founded the All-Singing, All-Dancing Competitive News Bonanza, a live topical panel show that ran at the Red Lion pub in Soho in 2004/05, and at the Arts Theatre Club in Soho in 2006.
 In 2006 she also launched her own monthly comedy clubs, the Sunday Night Adventure Club, at the ABC Café in Crystal Palace, London (later at the Black Sheep pub), and The OK Club at the Boogaloo pub in Highgate, North London.
-She currently runs and hosts "The Lost Treasures of the Black Heart" comedy club in Camden Town, which is recorded and made available as a podcast.
+Between 2011 and 2017 she ran and hosted "The Lost Treasures of the Black Heart" comedy club at the Black Heart pub in Camden Town, which was recorded and made available as a podcast.

 Long has written for the Channel 4 teen comedy-drama series Skins.
-She has also appeared in an online webisode and episodes five and 10 of the second series of the show, in which she plays a college careers adviser, and appeared again in episode five of the third series, reprising that role, this time, however, in another career.
-She makes a return appearance in series six as the college guidance counsellor in episode one.
+She has also appeared in an online webisode and episodes five and 10 of the second series of the show.

 Since 2013 Long has been the presenter of the BBC Radio 4 short documentary series and podcast Short Cuts, which was won multiple awards including the Gold for Best Radio Podcast at the British Podcast Awards in both 2017 and 2018.

 She has also been involved in BBC Switch, on a weekly mini-feature called Josie Long's Confuse the Teacher Feature, where a word is read out by Long for young people listening to the show to include in their homework, which was formed after her suggestion of the idea during an interview on the show with Annie Mac.

 She also appeared regularly in Robin Ince's podcast Show & Tell, now called Robin and Josie's Utter Shambles, co-hosted the Resonance FM show I, DJ with Danielle Ward and Isy Suttie, and guested on Answer Me This! podcast.
 She has also DJ-ed at the London indiepop club night Scared To Dance.
 She appeared on the Jon Richardson Show on 27 July 2008 and again on 15 February 2009.
 On 28 September 2008, she performed at the HungaMunga Festival at Bethnal Green Working Men’s Club.
 On 9 October 2008 she appeared on Never Mind the Buzzcocks in the second programme of the 22nd series.
 On 19 January 2009 she appeared on the radio panel game Just a Minute.
 She appeared in Australian improvised-comedy show Thank God You're Here twice, the first of which aired on 6 May 2009.
 On 5 July 2009 she appeared on Sunday Night Show on Absolute Radio with Iain Lee.
 On 14 and 28 July 2009 she appeared on Charlie Brooker's Channel 4 show You Have Been Watching.